yellowmachine/yellow-machine/README.md

 //
 await serial([f1, f2, [f3, f4], f5]) //serial are default option when nested array is encountered

 //note that you can also use generators.
-Useful in debug mode test('watch with generators', async ()=>{
+Useful in debug mode, or to test paths mocking real functions with generators test('watch with generators', async ()=>{
     const path: string[] = [];
     function *ab(){